mbassalbioinformatics/CnRAP/README.md

 The python scripts are written to generate bash scripts (tested on Ubuntu 16.04).
 This was done to allow tweaking of bash scripts later if needed without having to re-run most steps etc...
 This approach works better for my workflow so thats why I did it this way.

-The tools required to be used in this pipeline include (in order of use)
+The tools required to be used in this pipeline include:
 - trimmomatic - v0.36 tested
 - kseq trimmer (kseq_test) - developed by the Orkin lab - tool can be found on their [bitbucket page](https://bitbucket.org/qzhudfci/cutruntools/src/master/)
 - bwa - v0.7.17-r1188 tested